Tax for individuals in Argentina is assessable on a calendar-year basis.

 Individual PIT returns are not required to be filed for payment purposes by employees who have no sources of income other than payroll compensation, since the tax must be duly withheld at source by the employer.

-However, employees with annual gross compensation higher than ARS 1,000,000 must file a PIT return for information purposes by 30 June of each year.
-In addition, the company should prepare by the end of April of the following year, an annual wage tax return reporting the annual compensation, deductions, and withholdings performed for each fiscal year (which is not required to be filed with the tax authorities), but a copy should be provided to the employee upon special request.
+However, employees with annual gross compensation higher than ARS 1.5 million must file a PIT return for information purposes by 30 June of each year.
+In addition, the company should prepare, by the end of April of the following year, an annual wage tax return reporting the annual compensation, deductions, and withholdings performed for each fiscal year, which is to be filed with the tax authorities.

 Resident and non-resident employees who receive taxable income other than employment income are required to file an annual Argentine PIT return for payment purposes in June of the following year.

 Self-employed workers (including members of boards of directors) must register with the tax authorities and file an annual PIT return in June of every year.
 In addition, they are required to make advance payments on account of their income tax liability of the current year based on their income tax liability of the prior fiscal year.